tellowai/admin-api/TEMPLATE_STRUCTURE_UPDATE.md

 - The new structure is more modular and easier to extend with new workflow types
 - All database operations use transactions to ensure data consistency
 - Both image and video templates can now have complex processing workflows
-- Bulk archive operations are optimized for performance with large numbers of templates
+- Bulk archive and unarchive operations are optimized for performance with large numbers of templates
+- Archived templates can be listed with full pagination support and asset URLs